-Retail is changed forever.
-The unprecedented coronavirus pandemic has left an indelible mark on the industry and we have not yet begun to see its full impact.
+Retail is forever changed.
+The unprecedented coronavirus pandemic left an indelible mark on the industry, and we have not yet begun to see its full impact.
 But while change has been abrupt and dramatic, we are experiencing a time of digital acceleration versus that of disruption.
 What would have taken years to implement is now being put in place over the course of just a few weeks.

-There are many brands and retailers scrambling to simply keep their businesses afloat, but there are others that have been able to think fast and pivot quickly.
-Many have turned their attention and resources to improving digital shopper experiences online, on mobile, and in social media as a way to focus on what is possible, rather than remain frozen contemplating what has happened.
+Many brands and retailers are scrambling to keep their businesses afloat, while others have been able to think fast and pivot quickly.
+Many turned their attention and resources to improving digital shopper experiences online, on mobile, and in social media as a way to focus on what is possible, rather than remain frozen contemplating what has happened.

-In doing this, retailers are keenly focused on which efforts, technology, and partners show the highest rates of ROI and customer engagement.
+In doing this, retailers are keenly focused on which efforts, technology, and partners show the highest ROI and customer engagement rates.
 For example, in March, Pinterest experienced record highs in traffic, interactions, and shopping as consumers seek inspiration and are provided with a clear path to purchase.

 Create surprise and delight with visual content

 One of the biggest hurdles e-commerce must overcome is the lack of a sensory experience – that moment of surprise and delight shoppers have when entering the store of their favorite brand.
-E-commerce now has to evolve past task-oriented shopping and create a more inspiring and captivating experience.
+E-commerce must evolve past task-oriented shopping and create a more inspiring and captivating experience.
 This places an even greater onus on creating impactful and actionable visual content, at scale.

 Dissolve the red tape of process